Final Power Hall in Tokyo Dome

-Final Power Hall in Tokyo Dome was a professional wrestling event produced by New Japan Pro-Wrestling (NJPW).
+Final Power Hall in Tokyo Dome was a professional wrestling television special event produced by New Japan Pro-Wrestling (NJPW).
 It took place on January 4, 1998 in the Tokyo Dome.
 Final Power Hall in Tokyo Dome was the seventh January 4 Tokyo Dome Show held by NJPW.
 The show drew 55,000 spectators and $6,000,000 in ticket sales.